mmbishop/gwt-test/README.md

 ### Why snake case?

 You've noticed that the test method and function names are specified using snake case.
 You don't have to use snake case; camel case is perfectly fine.
-I use snake case in my test classes because it's possible (though probably unlikely) that I may need to ask a domain expert or business analyst to look at a test to make sure I'm covering all of the cases.
+I use snake case in my test classes because it's possible that I may need to ask a domain expert or business analyst to look at a test to make sure I'm covering all of the cases.
 They are much more likely to want to read snake case than camel case.
 All I would ask them to read is the test methods (those annotated with @Test).
 Any other supporting methods I write will be named using camel case since only developers will be looking at that code.